 What hands-on and kids activities are available in the Hamilton Building during construction?

 Hands-on artmaking and other creative activities are available throughout the Hamilton Building.

-The Studio, on level 1, currently focuses on 3-D art and creativity.
-Enjoy building an abstract paper sculpture, create your own wire animal or work with friends and family to create a collaborative piece.
+The Studio, on level 1, currently focuses on printmaking.
 See live artist demonstrations in the studio every weekend.
 A Walk in the Woods, on level 3, invites visitors of all ages to explore animals in the museum’s collections and make animal art.
-In Past the Tangled Present on level 2, step into an interactive and immersive world where paintings evolve into 3-D objects created by Denver artist Jaime Molina.

 Learn more about Kids & Family programs at the museum.

 Will school tours still be available during construction?

 School tours and youth group tours will continue uninterrupted throughout the project.
 Additionally, general admission is free for student groups and all guests age 18 and under thanks to the museum’s Free for Kids program.
 Exhibition tours, collection tours, and artmaking will continue to be a part of our onsite programs for school groups.